khoavo09/SCKFlight/README.md

 ## SCKFlight

-A three-persons team project for `CS157A - Database Management Systems` in _San Jose State University_.
+A three-persons team project for `CS157A - Database Management Systems` at _San Jose State University_.
 This project is a window-based, GUI application that allows users to create and manage airlines reservations and information.

 <h1 align="center">